What is Lemmatization in NLP?

 The major disadvantage to lemmatization algorithms, however, is that they are much slower than stemming algorithms.

-What are the applications of Lemmatization?
+What are the applications of Lemmatization in NLP?

 Here are some of the areas in which lemmatization can be used, other than in chatbots.
 The process of lemmatization is also used rather extensively in text mining.
 The text mining process, through lemmatization, enables computers to extract relevant information from a particular set of text.